DJ Caise

 Derin Phillips, better known as DJ Caise (pronounced as "Case"), is a Nigerian disc jockey.

 Life and music career

-DJ Caise was born to the family of Mr & Mrs Phillips.
 His maternal grandfather, the late Chief Antonio Deinde Fernandez, was a Nigerian business magnate, diplomat and Permanent Representative of Central African Republic to the United Nations.
-Chief Fernandez' daughter, his mum Chief (Mrs) Teju Phillips, is a former commissioner of Lagos State.
+His mother is Chief Teju Phillips, a former commissioner of Lagos State.

-DJ Caise interest in music started during his time at University of Reading.
+Caise interest in music started during his time at University of Reading.